 Silver Plate is a thin layer of Fine Silver placed over a base metal.
 Also known as Silver Tone, Silver Plate is often considered the most cost effective alternative to the more expensive forms of solid silver jewelry.
 That said, this form of silver is very thin, wears off easily and degrades in appearance quickly.
 (You won’t find these items in my selection for that very reason!)

-Jewelry shouldn’t be worn in dirty conditions, wet conditions or in situations where a lot of movement will occur.
+Jewelry shouldn’t be worn in dirty or wet conditions or in situations where a lot of vigorous movement will occur.
 This is especially true for intricate or lighter weight pieces.
 Even sturdier pieces can take a beating if put in poor conditions.
 So love on your jewelry & it’ll be with you for years and years to come!

 Questions?
 Ask away!
 Contact me.